COVID-19 Hours: Weekdays 8am - 5:45pm

 There are up to ten infants cared for at any given time.
 The Infant Curriculum is based on the principle that children learn best through direct, hands-on experiences with people, objects, events, and ideas.
 Caregivers maintain an overall routine as consistently as possible while flexing it to accommodate individual children's natural rhythms and temperaments.
 The Infant classroom is safe, flexible, and child oriented.

-We have as many as thirteen children in our preschool program.
-We use a variety of preschool key experiences that allow a child to assess a situation and make independent choices.
+We are licensed for 21 preschool children in our program.
+We use a variety of preschool key experiences that allows a child to assess a situation and make independent choices.
 The center has an open classroom setting, which incorporates different areas that include: library, blocks, music, house corner, science, art, and computers.
 While learning in these content areas prepares children for later schooling, High/Scope takes the learning process beyond traditional academic subjects by applying methods that promote independence, curiosity, decision-making, cooperation, persistence, creativity, and problem solving in young children.